Rush Limboy here having more fun than a human being should be allowed to have, dubbed a national treasure.

 If this were your life, where would you guess you live?

-Some poverty-ridden country with a corrupt government, maybe, but you could very well be a woman right here in the U.S. Like nearly half of all undocumented immigrants, you may have entered the U.S. legally, but your visa expired, or you came here as a dependent spouse, and your husband overstayed his work permit without funds of your own.
+But you could very well be a woman right here in the U.S. Like nearly half of all undocumented immigrants, you may have entered the U.S. legally, but your visa expired, or you came here as a dependent spouse, and your husband overstayed his work permit without funds of your own.

-If you came on a spouse visa that didn't allow you to work anyway, and you have no way to return to a home thousands of miles away.
+And you have no way to return to a home thousands of miles away.

-And anyway, you don't want to take your children who are U.S. citizens away from everything and everyone they know.
+And anyway, you don't want to take your children, who are U.S. citizens, away from everything and everyone they know.

-You feel trapped, even though you're getting beet shreds, your kids are not being supported.
+You feel trapped, even though you're getting beat shreds.

-You'd be feeling threatened with thrown out.
+You'll be feeling threatened with thrown out.

 You don't want to leave.